Pedrohamoura-Git/Frontend-Mentor-Challenges/Javascript, HTML & CSS/faq-accordion-card-main/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- (V) View the optimal layout for the component depending on their device's screen size
-- See hover states for all interactive elements on the page
+- (V) See hover states for all interactive elements on the page
+- (V) Hide/Show the answer to a question when the question is clicked
+- (V) Bonus: Complete the challenge without using JavaScript

 ### Screenshots

   *OBS: THE IMAGES MAY NOT BE IN THE SAME SCALE.*

-# MODEL - Frontend Mentor - Fylo dark theme landing page
+# MODEL - Frontend Mentor - FAQ accordion card

 <span>